-SCLP-1000 Sculpture 6 credits Studio
+SCLP-1000 Sculpture

-Coreauisite: ARTS-1000
+Corequisite: ARTS-1000

 This foundation level course introduces students to the fundamental principles of sculptural practice, using the various materials, working methods, and concepts with which sculpture is traditionally associated.
 Projects in modeling, casting, carving and construction are supplemented with technical demonstrations, slide lectures and critiques.